My Approach

 Qualifications

-As a Registered Counselling Therapist-Candidate (RCT-C) my license is regulated provincially by the Nova Scotia College of Counselling Therapists (NSCCT).
+As a Registered Counselling Therapist (RCT) my license is regulated provincially by the Nova Scotia College of Counselling Therapists (NSCCT).
 The NSCCT regulates the practice of Counselling Therapists through established and comprehensive standards of practice, ethical decision making, on-going professional development, and licensing.

 I also hold the title of a Certified Canadian Counsellor (CCC) through the Canadian Counselling and Psychotherapy Association (CCPA), a national association that promotes the profession of counselling and psychotherapy within Canada.